 Laser SX

 The race-inspired Laser.
-The SX is stiff, direct, and built for speed.
+The SL is stiff, direct, and built for speed.
 It wants high angles, high forces, and a skier who knows how to apply them.
 Not forgiving.
 Not versatile.
 But if you want to lay trenches on groomers at race-level intensity, this is the ski.
 It's the closest thing to a race stock ski that you can buy without a FIS license.

 The Nela Series: Women's Specific